syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 # Creating simple application with SfCalendar

-In this walk through, you will create Windows Forms Application that contains SfCalendar control.
+You can create the Windows Forms application with SfCalendar control as follows:

 1. [Creating project](#creating-the-project)
 2. [Adding control via Designer](#adding-control-via-designer)